EmHain8/QGIS-Cartography-ICCB/docs/part2-build-map.md

 # Let's make the map!
 There is a reference image in the Project folder and also on this website.
 There is also a template that can be used (a4_iccb_v8.qpt).
 If we are running out of time, we will use the print layout already loaded.

+## 1 Create a map

+> - Click on `Project > New Print layout`
+> - Give it a name 'ICCB Koala A4 v1'
+> - Right click on the page and click on 'Page Properties'
+> - Make sure it is A4
+> - **Save your project**

-When you navigate around the print layout screen, you have the panels and toolbars, following the logic as what is used in the Map Canvas.
+Take a moment to learn how to navigate around the Print Layout When you navigate around the print layout screen, you have the panels and toolbars, following the logic as what is used in the Map Canvas.
 These all help set the parameters for the elements on the page.

 ![print-items](../media/print-items.png)